 Even brogues work well for a modern dress shoe.
 You are probably figuring out that every man needs to own at least one pair of these shoe styles.

 Are you looking to dress somewhat laid-back?
-Black loafers are an excellent mix with khakis.
+Black loafers are an excellent shoe with khaki pants.

 To lean into your leisurely appearance, cuff your khakis.
-And don’t forget to leave off the socks!
+And don’t forget to hide the socks for a more casual style!

 Tan Trousers & Black Shoes